Anike03/http-5114-markdown-demo/README.md

 This is an ordered list:

-1.item number one
+1. item number one
-2.item number two
+2. item number two
-3.item number three
+3. item number three

 This is an unordered list:

--Item number one
+- Item number one
--Item number two
+- Item number two
-_Item number three
+- Item number three

 ## Links